uboy/device_booking_bot2/README.md

    - View the list of all devices and their statuses.
    - View your currently booked devices.

+2. **Scanning QR Codes and Serial Numbers**:
+   - Scan QR codes or barcodes using the built-in Telegram scanner.
+   - Take a photo of a device with a printed serial number - the bot will automatically recognize it using OCR.
+   - Manually enter the serial number (full or partial).
+   - The bot will find the device and offer actions (book, release, or transfer).

 2. **User Registration**:
    - Register using the `/register` command if the registration mode is enabled.
    - Wait for administrator approval for activation.